 SA 1.1 Calculate the overall ENCODE similarity for pairs of disease associated SNPs using multiple factor analysis

 We will employ three types of data as input for this aim: SNP-disease associations, SNP linkage disequilibrium, and ENCODE functional repository (Figure 2).
 First, we will download disease associated SNPs from National Human Genome Research Institute (NHGRI) GWAS catalog.
 This catalog consists of the latest results across almost all the GWAS studies.
 It comprise of 1200+ diseases and 15,000 SNPs (lead SNPs) up to Oct.
 2015.
 Second, we will download data from the 1000 genome project and calculate the linkage disequilibrium for all lead SNPs on major populations, specifically Caucasian, African American, Hispanic and Asian.
-Using an in house built pipeline built on the PLINK package, we will extract SNPs with strong disequilibrium (r2>0.8) to above 15K SNPs.
-SNPs with strong linkage disequilibrium to lead SNPs are also likely to associate with the diseases, some of which are even more likely to play functional roles than the corresponding lead SNPs [Ref].
+Using an in house pipeline , we will extract over 15k SNPs with strong disequilibrium (r2>0.8).
+SNPs with strong linkage disequilibrium to lead SNPs are also likely to associate with the diseases, some of which may have more functional roles than the corresponding lead SNPs [Ref].
 Third, we will collect major assays from ENCODE data repository, including but not limited to the DNASE I hypersensitive site assay, histone modification and transcription binding by Chip-seq, and RNA-seq.
-Although comprising multiple assays on over one hundred cell lines, functional assays in ENCODE were highly sparse, relying on the investigators’ interests and resources.
+We found relatively few functional assays in ENCODE even though these assays were based on multiple cell lines and over 100 cell lines.
 We tailor our approach specifically for this challenge.
-We will employ the existing resources as much as possible for each cell type, some of which have multiple individuals such as lymphoblastoid cell lines and several cancer cell lines.
+We will employ the existing resources as much as possible for each cell type, some of which have multiple individuals.
 For each cell line, we will map the signals on DNA, many of which span a small region, to the SNPs these signals cover.
-We hypothesize that the function of the SNPs are very related to the signal around, since the SNP, specifically the minor allele, will perturb the signals of the regions in most cases if the SNP is functional.
-Finally, for a specific cell line, we generate a matrix for all studied lead and LD SNPs, consisting groups of available assays for these SNPs, with each assay in a column (Figure 2).
+We hypothesize that the function of the SNPs are very related to the proximate signal , since the SNP for the minor allele is likely to perturb the signals of the regions if the SNP is functional.
+Finally, we will generate a matrix for all studied lead and LD SNPs for each specific cell line consisting groups of available assays for these SNPs with each assay in a column (Figure 2).